AlexandreFenyo/net-monitor/README.md

 # Server installation

 The net-monitor server is made of three components:
-- a REST web-services server and a web-socket server.
+- a REST/JSON web-services server
+- a web-socket server
+-

 a Java application that needs a servlet engine to run with.